frontcamp/proj2gpt/readme.md

 File formats
 ------------

-This section describes how data is encoded in the generated text containers and in toc.txt.
+This section describes how data is encoded in the generated text containers and in `toc.txt`.
 It is intended for AI models consuming the context.

 ### Context and group containers (`context.txt`, `group__*.txt`)